ivelin1936/-Assignment-Backend/README.md

   return discount > MAX_DISCOUNT ?
 MAX_DISCOUNT : discount;
 }
 ```
-Getting purchase total value from our cart.
-The cart will calculate it and will return the totalAmount
+The cart will calculate purchase total value and will return the totalAmount
 ```
 @Override
 public double getPurchaseValue() {